Copyright Infringement Detection in Text-to-Image Diffusion Models via Differential Privacy

 \section{Copyright Infringement}

-Copyright infringement occurs when an algorithm $G$ (e.g., a text-to-image model) is trained on a dataset $D$ that includes a subset of copyrighted or unauthorized data samples $D_C = \{ x_{c_1}, x_{c_2}, \dots, x_{c_n} \} \subset D$, without permission.
-Evidence for such an infringement claim is typically established by demonstrating that the model's outputs reproduce or are substantially similar to the protectable expressive elements of the samples in $D_c$.
+Copyright infringement occurs when an algorithm $G$ (e.g., a text-to-image model) is trained on a dataset $D$ that includes a subset of copyrighted or unauthorized data samples $D_C = \{ x_{c_i} \} \subset D$, without permission.
+A claim of infringement is typically established by showing that model's outputs reproduce or are substantially similar to the protectable expressive elements of the copyrighted samples in $D_c$.

-To establish a theoretical basis for analyzing copyright infringement, we formalize differential privacy~\citep{bousquet2020synthetic} in this context:

-\begin{definition}[Conditional Differential Privacy for Generative Models] A generative model algorithm $G(p)$ conditioned on an input $p$ (e.g., a text prompt) is said to satisfy \emph{$(\epsilon, \delta)$-conditional differential privacy} if for all neighbouring training datasets $D$ and $D'$ that differ in a single element (which is corresponding to a concept within the semantic neighborhood $U(p)$), and for all measurable subsets $S \subseteq \{G(p_i) \mid p_i \in U(p)\}$:

-where $\theta_D$ and $\theta_{D'}$ are the model parameters obtained by training model $G$ on datasets $D$ and $D'$ respectively, and the privacy guarantee holds with probability at least $1 - \delta$. \end{definition}